PGY1 Residency - Pharmacy - Careers - Eskenazi Health

 • Pain and opioid stewardship

-* Ambulatory care component may either be gender health or cardiovascular risk reduction clinic.
+* Ambulatory care component may either be ambulatory psychiatry or cardiovascular risk reduction.

 • Application Information

-All application materials should be submitted using the Pharmacy Online Residency Centralized Application Service (PhORCAS)
+All applications will be submitted using the Pharmacy Online Residency Centralized Application Service (PhORCAS).

 References – PhORCAS Requirements